redhat-italy/bpmdemo/README.md

 The payslip process must be imported and is based on a specific path of actions
 ### Setup
 1. Install a BPM Suite platform following the product installation guide.
-2. Clone the git project into a folder of your convenience.
+2. Clone this git project into a folder of your convenience.
 Let's call it **prj_dir**.
 3. Run the BPMS instance.
 4. Import the repository:
   1. Enter the console with a user with Admin role.